Diogo-Paulico/FCT-VPN/README.md

 ## Finishing setup

- * Open firefox and go to https://vpn.fct.unl.pt/
+ * Open Firefox and go to https://vpn.fct.unl.pt/
  * Sign-in using your CLIP credentials
  * You should see a window like this ![window](https://github.com/Diogo-Paulico/FCT-VPN/blob/master/1VPN.png)
  * Press <kbd>Connect</kbd>